Cry (Ashnikko song): Composition

 "Cry" has been described as nu metal, rap rock, and hyperpop.
 A distorted "emo-adjacent" guitar riff and trap drums make up the song's instrumentation.
 The first verse is rapped by Ashnikko, which transitions into a chorus sung by Ashnikko in a raspy, belted "scream", followed by the second verse sung by Grimes in an "eerie" whisper.
 The song's lyrics were written about an old best friend of Ashnikko's who had sex with her ex-boyfriend, with Ashnikko asking the friend, "Bitch, are you tryna make me cry?/Are you tryna make me lose it?".
-Grimes's verse features heavy reverb and references the William Shakespeare play Richard III with the lyric, "This is the winter of my discontent".
+Grimes's verse features heavy reverb and paraphrases the first line of William Shakespeare's play Richard III with the lyric, "This is the winter of my discontent".
 AllMusic's Fred Thomas described the song as "jittery", while Elly Watson of DIY described it as "feisty".
 Ed Power of Hot Press deemed it "terrifying".

 Critical reception

 Brendan Wetmore of Paper called the song "an ambitious burst of anger" and "one of [Ashnikko's] most expansive [songs], sonically".
 Ashley Reese of Jezebel wrote that the track "does a great job making the case that nu-metal revival is for the girls", adding, "Honestly, my only complaint is that the two-minute and five-second long song isn’t longer."
 Megan Townsend of Crack Magazine wrote that "Cry" was a "good introduction to [Ashnikko's] world as any", calling it "brilliant".
 Chris DeVille of Stereogum called it "crunching" and "guitar-powered", stating, "Where modern nu-metal/pop hybrids are concerned, it's as good as anything Rina Sawayama has done so far."
 In a PopMatters review of Demidevil, Nick Malone wrote that the song was one of several songs on the mixtape that was "serviceable, if forgettable", describing its chorus as "impassioned" and its verses as "weak".

 NPR named "Cry" the 84th best song of 2020, with LaTesha Harris writing, "The strength of 'Cry' is in the duality...the track – campy hyperpop inspired by nu-metal acts like Evanescence – is expansive and vulnerable, oscillating between vicious, throat-punching shrieks and delicate, honeyed breaths."